SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 [[imgBadge]]
 | ![](../badges/Business-microsoft-azure-devops.png)

-Adam Cogan blogs at [adamcogan.com](https://adamcogan.com) and interviews for [tv.ssw.com](https://tv.ssw.com/) frequently.
+Adam Cogan blogs at [adamcogan.com](https://adamcogan.com) and interviews for [SSW TV](https://tv.ssw.com/) frequently.
 He is the Chief Architect at SSW, a Microsoft Certified Gold Partner specializing in custom enterprise .NET and Azure solutions mostly using Angular and React.
-His solutions also involve Office365, SharePoint, Dynamics 365 and Power BI.
+His solutions also involve Office365, SharePoint, Dynamics 365, and Power BI.

 **Clients** - At SSW, Adam has been developing custom solutions for businesses across a range of industries such as Government, engineering, banking, insurance, and manufacturing since 1990 for clients such as Microsoft, CBA, and Aurecon.